-The general aim of the project is to raise awareness about all kinds of Intellectual Property (IP) in the Czech Republic and Slovakia and to familiarise citizens with all related topics.
-The aim of the project is to inform the public in the two mentioned states about the dangers of counterfeiting and piracy and the impact of intellectual property on our everyday lives.
+The general aim of the project was to raise awareness about all kinds of Intellectual Property (IP) in the Czech Republic and Slovakia and to familiarise citizens with all related topics.
+The aim of the project was to inform the public in the two mentioned states about the dangers of counterfeiting and piracy and the impact of intellectual property on our everyday lives.

-The first specific objective of the project is to inform young people in the Czech Republic and Slovakia about IP-related issues.
+The first specific objective of the project was to inform young people in the Czech Republic and Slovakia about IP-related issues.

-An additional specific objective is to provide information to the Czech and Slovak publics, which will be engaged via the project website including an e-learning system as well as through the newly developed publication and a conference.
-This conference will be streamed to any member of the public with Internet access.
-This target group, like the one described above, will be eligible to receive a certificate equivalent to 3 ECTC credits.
-This certificate will be valid at all universities in the EU.
+An additional specific objective was to provide information to the Czech and Slovak publics, which was engaged via the project website including an e-learning system as well as through the newly developed publication and a conference.